Kamen Rider Den-O & Kiva: Climax Deka

 Kamen Rider Den-O & Kiva the Movie: Climax Deka (劇場版 仮面ライダー電王&キバ クライマックス刑事（デカ), Gekijōban Kamen Raidā Den'ō Ando Kiba Kuraimakkusu Deka) is a Japanese superhero tokusatsu film in the Kamen Rider franchise.
 Climax Deka is the second film to feature the characters of the television drama Kamen Rider Den-O and the first to feature the characters of Kamen Rider Kiva.
 It opened in theaters on April 12, 2008 as part of the Kamen Rider Spring Festival (春の仮面ライダー祭, Haru no Kamen Raidā Matsuri).
 In its first weekend, it took the top spot at the Japanese box offices, unseating the Japanese release of Cloverfield.
 In the end, it grossed 730 million yen, over double the normal revenue for a Kamen Rider film.
-Though it is considered the first Heisei rider teamup however the story focuses more on Den-O than Kiva.
+Though it is the first Heisei Rider teamup, the story focuses more on Den-O than Kiva.

 Plot

 Set after the events of Kamen Rider Den-O, Ryotaro and the DenLiner gang have set up a detective agency called the DenLiner Police (デンライナー署, Denrainā Sho) who seek to keep the Imagin that survived the Junction Point in check after an Imagin stole a spare Den-O Pass from Owner while he was training.
 While pursuing the Pink Rabbit Imagin via car chase, they cross paths with the Horse Fangire as Den-O and the Tarōs battle them, killing the two monsters and not finding the Den-O Pass on either.

 Soon after, the DenLiner Police are joined by detective Kazuya Suzuki, who tells them of an "Evil Organization" that is making itself known in the criminal underworld.
 After R-Ryotaro's "arrest spree", Ryotaro and Kazuya encounter Wataru Kurenai and Shizuka as they are suspiciously digging up items for a new violin varnish.
 After a small spat with U-Ryotaro and an unintentional possession of Wataru by Momotaros, Ryotaro, and Kazuya locate the base of the Evil Organization after Wataru tips them off.
 There, before being chased out, they find Yuto with the organization's leader, the Imagin Negataros, and a man that Kazuya recognizes as a wanted criminal Seiya Kuroki.

 Acting on his own, Kazuya attempts to arrest Kuroki, only to be ambushed by the Clown Imagin.
 However, with a drunk Deneb and Naomi as a distraction, Yuto, who has been working incognito, attempts to free Kazuya.
 Before he can ambush Sarah with a metal bat, he is possessed by Urataros who manages to successfully woo her and wrest the gun away.
 Yuto kicks Urataros out as he fights her and the Clown Imagin as Kuroki arrives, with K-Ryotaro providing backup.
 Negataros takes his leave while activating the detonation device with everyone making it out.
 At the DenLiner, after Kazuya apologizes for almost getting everyone killed and explains his reasons to be avenging his father Kazuma, Yuto reveals Negataros's plans.
 Despite telling them that he's too strong, the DenLiner Police decide to attack at full strength together, with Wataru performing in a solo violin sonata.